 Olives are full of polyphenols, and olive oil is a good source of these micronutrients.
 So, it’s time to dress your salads and veggies with this superfood.
-But make sure to buy the extra virgin option which contains the highest quantity of polyphenols since it’s the least processed version of the oil.
+But make sure to buy the extra virgin option which contains the highest quantity of polyphenols since it’s the least processed option of the oil.

 Each type of nut can provide your body with a good amount of polyphenols.
 But hazelnuts and pecans have the highest polyphenol content.
 Walnuts have been shown to be a powerhouse as well.
-So, it’s a good idea to snack with a mix of nuts.
+So, it’s a good idea to snack a mix of nuts.

 The good news is that your morning cup of coffee is giving you a great boost of polyphenols, a particular type of polyphenols called chlorogenic acids.
 Chlorogenic acids have been shown to help to prevent several chronic conditions like type 2 diabetes, Parkinson’s disease, and liver disease.